 Rich-client technologies permeate not only browser-based applications, but the more traditional desktop client as well.
-In this interview with Artima, Rob Christensen, Adobe's product manager for AIR, discusses the reasons for creating rich desktop applications, and how AIR enables developers to deploy their apps to users' desktops.
+In this interview with Artima, Rob Christensen, Adobe's product manager for AIR discusses the reasons for creating rich-client desktop applications, and how Adobe's AIR platform enables Web application developers to deploy their apps to users' desktops.

-In this interview, Adobe's Shafath Syed and Steven Heintz discuss the differences in how designers and developers approach rich-client application development, and how Adobe's Flash Builder 4 and Catalyst tools can make their interaction more effective.
+The workflow between designers and developers is a crucial aspect of developing rich-client applications.
+In this interview with Artima, Shafath Syed, Adobe's group product marketing manager, and Steven Heintz, Adobe's principal product manager, discuss the differences in how designers and developers approach rich-client application development, and how Adobe's Flash Builder 4 and Catalyst tools can make their interaction more effective.

-In this interview with Artima, Rodney Carvalho, founder or ScrumNinja, shares his experiences withe Scrum, an agile development methodology.
+In this interview with Artima, Rodney Carvalho, founder or ScrumNinja, shares his experiences with Scrum, an agile development methodology.

 In this interview with Artima, Gil Tene, CTO and co-founder of Azul Systems, explains why Java applications typically use only a few gigabytes of memory, out of possibly tens of gigabytes available on commodity servers.